KILTprotocol/docs/docs/develop/08_opendid/02_opendid_flow.md

 - OpenDID back end
 - Identity wallet that follows [the Credential API spec](https://github.com/KILTprotocol/spec-ext-credential-api) (typically a browser extension, for example, [Sporran](https://www.sporran.org/))

-The following steps outline the interactions necessary to implement the Implicit Flow:
+The following steps outline the interactions necessary to implement [the implicit flow](https://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth):

 1. The user clicks the login button on the *web app front end*.
 2. The *web app front end* redirects the user to the *OpenDID front end*.